OS: Android 10

 With the Pixel 4a, Google has once again delivered a device I wouldn’t hesitate to recommend to anyone who wants the best phone for the least amount of money.
 It does practically everything well — it has a pretty display, solid performance, lots of base storage, a well-built design and especially, a stunning camera.
 About the only area in which it comes up short is battery life, but even then, that’s not a deal breaker.

-But overall, the Pixel 4a strikes the absolute best balance between affordability, performance and quality in the market today.
+But overall, the Pixel 4a strikes a great balance between affordability, performance and quality.
 Like its predecessor, it makes you wonder why anyone should spend twice or three times as much on a so-called flagship.
-Though it’s a shame Google was unable to release the Pixel 4a sooner, those who have waited for its arrival will certainly be rewarded.
+The Pixel 4a 5G is the phone to get if you want faster 5G connectivity, but if you're on a tighter budget the regular Pixel 4a remains a great value.